Oakwood Collegiate Institute: Extracurricular activities

-The Acorn

-The Acorn is Oakwood's student newspaper.
-Articles, as well as stories, poetry, and comics, are submitted by student writers to be published in the paper.

 Athletics

 Oakwood is home to the Barons and the Lady Barons sports teams.
 The school has traditionally performed in soccer, rugby, hockey, basketball, field hockey, and archery.
 The school is home to several intramural leagues (i.e. students against students), including basketball and floor hockey.
 Athletic teams are managed by the department of Physical Education, the Girls' Athletic Association (GAA) and the Boys' Athletic Association (BAA).
 The two gyms provide sufficient, yet limited use for games between Oakwood and other high schools.
 Intramural league games are held in a third gymnasium named the "Games Room"; a weight room is available to students during regular school hours.

-The senior Barons boys basketball team won the (OFSAA) Ontario high school basketball championship for the 2013-2014, 2022-23, and 2023-24 seasons, and won bronze in 2024-25.
+The senior Barons boys basketball team won the (OFSAA) Ontario high school basketball championship for the 2013-2014, 2022–23, and 2023-24 seasons, and won bronze in 2024-25.
 The team won the (TDSSAA) Toronto high school senior boys basketball championship for the 2014-2015 season.